gabrielborgesdm/LIVA/README.md

 # LIVA - Acessibilidade interativa com LIBRAS

+## About the application
+It makes possible to people with communication problems express what they were feeling though clicking on dynamic created cards.
+Each card has a video, audio and sound that you could play in order to tell people what you want, for example, you can have a Category card named Juices and inside of it a Item card called Orange Juice.
+The purpose of the videos are teaching how to speak Brazilian Sign Languages (LIBRAS).

 ## O que é a aplicação?
 A aplicação utiliza conceitos e técnicas relacionadas às tecnologias assistivas e agrega, em suas funcionalidades, o uso da Língua Brasileira de Sinais, uma linguagem gestual, como meio de comunicação alternativo à